The Complete Guide To Positive Psychology And How It Can Help You

 At meetings, make sure you take time to focus on what things worked.
 Name at least three things that went well with a project at each meeting.
 This can help your team to replicate positive results, as well as to help the team to feel more confident about what they do.

 You have plenty of options for finding out more about positive psychology.
-If you'd like help finding your strengths and increasing your happiness, you can look for a certified counselor with experience in positive psychology or look into the resources below.
+If you'd like help finding your strengths and increasing your happiness, you can look into the resources above—or reach out to a certified counselor with experience in positive psychology.
+Take the first step today.

 Previous ArticleMary Calkins And Her Career In Psychology